 TIP #1 – Check your needle.
 If they are bent, blunt or broken you may have found the cause of the problem.
 Even if it looks ok, try replacing the needle in case the damage is not easily visible.

 TIP #2 – Check you inserted the needle correctly.
 The flat side should be set at the back.
+Sewing machine needles are designed to be placed in the holder in the one direction only.

 TIP #3 – Check the size and type of needle is correct for the type of fabric you are sewing.
 I find it is particularly important to have a stretch needle when sewing knits and Spandex or Lycra.
 Sewing leather without the proper needle is another cause of a sewing machine skipping stitches.
 The size of the needle must also match the fabric weight.
 The thicker the fabric, the larger the needle size.